 If you plan to measure room by room, simply grab your measuring tape and multiply the room’s width by length to get the space’s total square footage.
 For example, if your living room is 20 feet wide by 15 feet wide, then you’d calculate 20x15 to get 300 total square feet.

 You can perform this task for each room that you’d like to include in your square footage.
 However, it’s important to keep in mind that real estate agents who list your home may calculate your square footage differently.

 How do agents calculate the square footage of a property?

 This is a great question and the not-so-great answer is, it depends on the listing agent.

 In many cases — and this is often said to be the “right” way to measure — the agent may start by measuring around the outside base of the house.
 Using that foundation size, the agent can calculate the total square footage.
 In other words, for a symmetrical two-story home, they could double that square footage number to get the total finished square footage for both levels (deducting any space that is left unfinished).

 In some cases, a listing agent may go from room to room, calculating the exact square footage of each space that meets the criteria.
 From there, the agent would add up the square footage to present a precise total in the home’s listing.

 And sometimes, agents might rely on government records or past MLS listings for information.
 This can lead to inaccuracies in the reported square footage, as the homeowner may have finished a basement, attic or enclosed and heated a three-season porch to enjoy year-round in the time since the records were last updated.

-When in doubt, it’s okay to ask the listing agent how the square footage was calculated.
-And buyers are welcome to bring their own measuring devices along if they want to be sure they agree with what has been calculated and published.
+When in doubt, it’s okay to ask the listing agent how the square footage of the home was calculated — and what was included in the square footage count.
+Plus, remember that buyers are welcome to bring their own measuring devices along if they want to be sure they agree with what has been calculated and published.

 What if I think a listing’s calculation is inaccurate?